dimipapadeas/openwis-tutorials/OWT-7/README.md

 >        </properties>
 >    </persistence-unit>
 >```
->

->### Entities
+### ORM Entities

->
->An entity is a lightweight persistence domain object.
-Typically an entity represents a table in a relational database, and each entity
->instance corresponds to a row in that table.
-The primary programming artifact of an entity is the entity class, although entities can use
+An entity is a lightweight persistence domain object.
+Typically, an entity represents a table in a relational database, and each entity instance corresponds to a row in that table.
+The primary programming artifact of an entity is the entity class, although entities can use helper classes.
->helper classes.
 The persistent state of an entity is represented either through persistent fields or persistent properties.
-These fields or
->properties use object/relational mapping annotations to map the entities and entity relationships to the relational data in the underlying
+These fields or properties use object/relational mapping annotations to map the entities and entity relationships to the relational data in the underlying data store.

->data store.
+>#### Entity Definition
 >
->### Defining An Entity
->
 >The `@Id` annotation marks a field as a primary key field.
 >
 >The `@GeneratedValue` annotation may be applied to a primary key property or field of an entity or mapped superclass in conjunction with the Id annotation.
 The use of the GeneratedValue annotation is only required to be supported for simple primary keys.
 Use of the GeneratedValue annotation is not supported for derived primary keys.
-> - _strategy_(Optional): The primary key generation strategy that the persistence provider must use to generate the annotated
+> - `strategy` _(Optional)_: The primary key generation strategy that the persistence provider must use to generate the annotated
 >entity primary key.
-> - _generator_ (Optional): The name of the primary generator to use as specified in the SequenceGenerator or TableGenerator.
+> - `generator` _(Optional)_: The name of the primary generator to use as specified in the SequenceGenerator or TableGenerator.
 >
 >
 >The `@SequenceGenerator` annotation defines a primary key generator that may be referenced by name when a generator element is
 >specified for the GeneratedValue annotation.A sequence generator may be specified on the entity class or on the primary key field
 >or property.
 >@SequenceGenerator arguments:
->- _name_ (Required): A unique generator name that can be referenced by one or more classes to be the generator for primary key values.
+>- `name` _(Required)_: A unique generator name that can be referenced by one or more classes to be the generator for primary key values.
->- _sequenceName_ (Optional): The name of the database sequence object from which to obtain primary key values.
+>- `sequenceName` _(Optional)_: The name of the database sequence object from which to obtain primary key values.
->- _initialValue_ (Optional): The value from which the sequence object is to start generating.
+>- `initialValue` _(Optional)_: The value from which the sequence object is to start generating.
->- _allocationSize_ (Optional): The amount to increment by when allocating sequence numbers from the sequence.
+>- `allocationSize` _(Optional)_: The amount to increment by when allocating sequence numbers from the sequence.
 >
 >
 >```java